How awesome is this??!!??

 Switching bearings between your indoor and outdoor wheels can be a pain and you also risk damaging them over time.
 A second set of bearings to leave in your outdoor wheels is highly recommended.
 Some gals use their old bearings for outdoor skating so they don’t really care if they get them dirty or wet.
 But there are some bearings on the market that are fully encased, making it more difficult to for dirt and moisture to get in.
 These are pricey, but if you don’t like taking apart your bearings and cleaning them, it may be worth the money.

 Yes, you will get second glances when you go out skating in full gear.
 You might even get laughed at.
-But you know what?
 Who cares!
 You are not skating on a smooth, predictable surface anymore.
 As some gals can attest it only takes a rock, a pedestrian or even a curb to get in your way outside.
-There is nothing worse than bashing your knee during a pleasure skate that keeps you from practice.
+There is nothing worse than bashing your knee during a pleasure skate that keeps you from practice or injuring yourself in a way that keeps you from your job.

 Don’t be stupid.
 Gear up.
 Especially if you’re going out to get your sweat on.
 But do your league a favour and wear your team shirt.
 You may drum up some new recruits or fans while you’re out and about.

 For the beginner, skating outside can be pretty intimidating.
 But I found my stability increased much faster by skating lots outside.
 Learning to negotiate gravel, pine cones and road intersections forces you to be aware of your surroundings and makes you pick up your feet… both good skills for a beginner.
-Plus navigating curbs makes you do little hops and steps that you normally wouldn’t do in a pack.
+Plus navigating curbs makes you do little hops and steps that are common in pack work.

 If you can find a clean parking lot or abandoned stretch of road to skate around on, that’s fabulous.
 For me, I really enjoy skating for endurance.
 The longer the path the better.